King Diamond: Artistry

-Diamond is known for his falsetto singing voice.
+Diamond is known for his multi-octave vocal range, in particular his far reaching and stable tone when singing in falsetto.
+Revolver wrote "the Danish metal royal has commanded our attention through Satan-summoning performances, demonic grunting and a glass-shattering falsetto that’s part Maria Callas, part Rob Halford and completely jaw-dropping."

 He is known for creating conceptual works that feature recurring stories that include the supernatural, horror, fate and death.
 His lyrics have been described as a "gothic horror romance in metal form, delivered with technical precision and theatrical grandeur."
 Diamond has stated he has loved of horror films since his youth when he would watch Frankenstein and Dracula with his parents; these films have also played a part in his lyrical style.
 Diamond said that when he first joined Mercyful Fate, he lived in a apartment that "turned out to be truly haunted."
-He stated in a interview with Blabbermouth.net: "Many of the things that are written in the lyrics have been taken straight as they happened from these real experiences."
+He stated in an interview with Blabbermouth.net: "Many of the things that are written in the lyrics have been taken straight as they happened from these real experiences."
 In that same interview, he stated that a lot of his lyrics are drawn from real life, but some come from his imagination: "To make a story flow, you change some of the things that you've experienced.
 When an album is done and I read through all the lyrics, I get a little uneasy when I see how much of myself I've put into the stories.
 But then again, I know that no one's going to know unless I tell them exactly what's what, and I'm certainly not going to do that.
 But it's drawn from everywhere."

 Diamond cites Arthur Brown, David Byron, Alice Cooper, Ronnie James Dio, Ian Gillan, Ozzy Osbourne and Robert Plant as his primary influences.
 According to Diamond's biography on his official website, the first two albums he bought were Deep Purple's Fireball and Black Sabbath's Master of Reality.